 Bone marrow harvesting

 A surgical procedure in which doctors insert long needles through the skin to withdraw bone marrow from the crests of the pelvic bones.
 Donors receive general or spinal anesthesia for the procedure.
-Most bone marrow donors are able to leave the hospital the same day.

 - Eliminate malignant cells in people with cancer

 - Disable the immune system in people with an autoimmune disease